Scripter17/url-cleaner/README.md

 URL Cleaner and its default cleaner are under very active development so many websites may break, be partially unhandled, or give otherwise incorrect results.
 Even if URL Cleaner gives correct results, there are still details you should keep in mind.

-1. Unless you set the `no-network` flag, the default cleaner will expand supported redirect websites like `bit.ly` and `t.co`.
+1. Unless you set the `no_network` flag, the default cleaner will expand supported redirect websites like `bit.ly` and `t.co`.
    In addition to the obvious issues inherent to redirect sites, if one of the supported redirect sites expires, a malicious actor can buy the domain and send you a URL that gets detected as a redirect to find your IP address.

 2. Some redirect websites have URLs that contain a redirect ID and the redirect destination.
 For example, `https://example-redirect-site.com/redirect/1234?destination=https://example.com`.